Utee9/Grok-Portfolio-Bot/README.md

-Mirrors publicly-disclosed AI-managed stock portfolios (Grok, Claude, DeepSeek, GPT -- all run by Dr. Alejandro Lopez-Lira's AI Finance Labs via Autopilot) into their own isolated Bitget tokenized-stock sub-accounts, since Bitget's supported brokerages don't accept Nigerian residents.
+Mirrors publicly-disclosed AI-managed stock portfolios (Grok, Claude, DeepSeek, GPT -- all run by Dr. Alejandro Lopez-Lira's AI Finance Labs via Autopilot) into their own isolated crypto tokenized-stock sub-accounts, since Autopilot and other SEC licensed platforms supported brokerages either don't accept Nigerian residents or don't support automation/bot trading.

 Each portfolio runs as its own independent pipeline: its own data source, its own Bitget sub-account, its own dry-run/paper-trading toggle.
 A bug or